WebberZone/autoclose/docs/01-acc-getting-started/autoclose-settings.md

 **Default:** empty

+### Close comments with at least this many approved comments

+Optional.
+Comments close once a post reaches this number of approved comments, in addition to the age rule above — whichever condition is met first.
+Only ordinary approved comments count; pingbacks, trackbacks, spam, unapproved comments, and internal editor notes are excluded.
+Set to `0` to disable.

+Scheduled checking is not an atomic cap: comments submitted between runs, or at the same time as a run, can push a post past this number before it is closed.

+**Default:** `0` (disabled)

 ### Reopen comments on post update

 When a post is saved or updated, its comments reopen for the number of days set in **Keep comments open for (days)**.